traindb-project/traindb-doc/docs/sql/create_modeltype.rst

 .. code-block:: console

-  CREATE MODELTYPE tablegan FOR SYNOPSIS AS LOCAL CLASS 'TableGAN' IN 'models/TableGAN.py';
+  CREATE MODELTYPE tablegan FOR SYNOPSIS AS CLASS 'TableGAN' IN 'models/TableGAN.py';

 The following statement creates a local inferential modeltype ``rspn`` as the class ``RSPN`` in the directory path 'models/RSPN.py'.

 .. code-block:: console

-  CREATE MODELTYPE rspn FOR INFERENCE AS LOCAL CLASS 'RSPN' IN 'models/RSPN.py';
+  CREATE MODELTYPE rspn FOR INFERENCE AS CLASS 'RSPN' IN 'models/RSPN.py';

 Creating a Remote Modeltype
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~